 Closest MRT: Hougang MRT – 900m, 11-min walk

 I know I mentioned that The Florence Residences on the fringe of the Kovan estate.
-However, the closest MRT is actually Hougang, which is about 11 minutes away (give or take).
-Kovan MRT, on the other hand, is about 14 mins, or 1.1km away.
+However, the closest MRT station is actually Hougang, which is about 11 minutes away (give or take).
+Kovan MRT station, on the other hand, is about 14 mins, or 1.1km away.

 At Hougang MRT, you will find Hougang Mall to meet your daily needs.
 On the other hand, if you choose to head to Kovan MRT, you will find Heartland Mall there.
 While these are not big malls, it’s convenient to know that there is a mall just around the corner.

-From Hougang MRT, Serangoon (Circle / NE Lines) and Dhoby Ghaut (Circle / NE / NS Lines) MRTs are just 2 and 8 stops away respectively.
+From Hougang MRT station, Serangoon (Circle / NE Lines) and Dhoby Ghaut (Circle / NE / NS Lines) MRTs are just 2 and 8 stops away respectively.
 It will be 1 less stop each if you were to take it from Kovan MRT.

 For those of you working in the CBD, Downtown MRT is 12 stops away while Raffles Place is 10 stops away.
 Both will require 1 transfer along the way.

 That being said, there will be a shuttle bus service that will get you to Hougang or Kovan with an availability every half an hour for the first two years.